varnish/Varnish-Book/varnish_book.rst

    This exercise is all about ``Vary`` and hash mechanisms.
    After this exercise, you should have a very good idea on how ``Vary`` and ``hash_data();`` work.
-   The exercise only looks for the ``Cookie`` header field, but the same rules apply to any other header.

 Edge Side Includes
 ------------------